intel/intel-extension-for-transformers/media/docs/construct_a_gemm.md

-# Construct High Performance GEMM by XeTLA API
+# Construct a High Performance GEMM

 In this document, we will demonstrate how to construct a General Matrix Multiply (GEMM) operation using the XeTLA API, both at the kernel and workgroup levels.
 Additionally, we will explore the relationship between the GEMM shape and other relevant parameters, as well as when to employ the `splitK` or `streamK` algorithms.